Scotty Moore: Early years

 Winfield Scott Moore III was born near Gadsden, Tennessee, to Mattie (nee Hefley) and Winfield Scott Moore II, as the youngest of four boys by 14 years.
 He learned to play the guitar from family and friends at age eight.
 Although underage when he enlisted, Moore served in the United States Navy in China and Korea from 1948 through January 1952.

+1950s-early 1960s

 Moore's early background was in jazz and country music.
 A fan of the guitarist Chet Atkins, Moore led a group called the Starlite Wranglers before Sam Phillips at Sun Records put him together with then-teenage Elvis Presley.
 The trio was completed with double bass player Bill Black, who brought a "rhythmic propulsion" that much pleased Phillips.
 In 1954, Moore and Black accompanied Elvis on what would become the first Presley hit, the Sun Studios session cut of "That's All Right", a recording regarded as a seminal event in rock and roll history.